20 Frith Street: Joseph Menchen

 He was planning to stay in France, but as the invading German army neared Paris at the start of the First World War Menchen fled in his automobile with many cans of film and was evacuated to England on board the USS Tennessee.
 During the war Menchen, probably quite annoyed with the Germans, designed an experimental flame-thrower tank for the British Army, and 20 Frith Street appears as his address on a patent application for a more portable device.

 There were two businesses at 20 Frith Street in 1915: the Cinema Auction Mart and Exchange (agents for theatre property), and the American Export Co.
 The latter firm imported Schacht 40 h.p. trucks from the US which were sold under the "Patricia" name.
 Gustav A. Schacht, the vice-president of the G.A.
 Schacht Motor Truck Company, was Menchen's brother-in-law.
 In a similar enterprise Frank J. Godsol (or Goldsoll), an associate of Menchen's from the film world, was importing Pierce-Arrow trucks into France for the French Ministry of Munitions in 1915: Godsoll was falsely accused of profiteering by the US government in 1916 and briefly imprisoned in the US from March to July 1916.
-Godsol was chairman of Goldwyn Pictures (later MGM) from 1919 to 1924.
+Godsol was chairman of Goldwyn Pictures (later MGM) from 1919 to 1922.
+In 1922, Godsol became president of Goldwyn Pictures.
+In 1924, Godsol initiated the merger of the companies that became Metro-Goldwyn-Mayer.

 Menchen returned to the US in February 1917 (one reason why his firm failed to make any returns from 1916 on), and the Menchen Film Co. was wound up by notice in the London Gazette 10 Jan 1920.